-For many schools, the cafeteria can be the most challenging space to manage, so a few specific cafeteria rules can help make this a positive and calm place where students can take a break.
-For any grade level, clear and visible rules ensure that students know how to behave in the lunchroom and the consequences if they don’t follow the rules.
+For many schools, the cafeteria can be the most challenging space to manage.
+A few specific school cafeteria rules can help create a positive and calm environment where students can take a break.
+Clear and visible rules listed on a lunchroom expectations poster ensure that students know how to behave in the lunchroom and the consequences if they don’t follow the rules.

-This guide provides a variety of suggested cafeteria expectations and rules to help you ensure every student gets a refreshing break at lunchtime.
-Keep reading to learn the benefits of cafeteria rules, tips for managing and improving a school lunchroom at any grade level, and school-specific rules to help you get started.
+This guide outlines various cafeteria expectations and rules to ensure that every student enjoys a refreshing break at lunchtime while savoring a nutritious meal.
+Keep reading to learn the benefits of cafeteria rules, tips for managing and improving a school lunchroom at any grade level, and school-specific rules and printable templates to help you get started.

 Table of Contents